mkloubert/go-package-manager/README.md

 The final executable will be installed in `$HOME/.gpm/bin` folder.
 So it could be useful to add it to the `$PATH` enviornment variable.

+FYI: Instead of the URL as argument you can use a project alias added by [add project command](#add-project-).

 #### Build project [<a href="#commands-">↑</a>]

 ```bash